 - Do something you love.
 Working out is much more fun when you’re doing something you’re passionate about.
 Whether it’s cycling, lifting, or jogging, there’s a HIIT workout for it.
 If you can’t find one online, make one up!

 DON’T FORGET YOUR GEAR

 Before you get going, there’s one more thing to keep in mind.
 The best workouts also require great gear.
 In addition to free weights and good running shoes, you might consider getting some breathable workout clothes.
-Maybe you’ll want a light tank-top, or if you are a woman, a supportive sports bra and yoga bottoms You’ll find that having comfortable clothing will make your workout much more enjoyable and if you get the right outfit, you’ll not only feel better, but you’ll look really good too.
+Maybe you’ll want a light tank-top, or if you are a woman, a supportive sports bra and women's yoga leggings You’ll find that having comfortable clothing will make your workout much more enjoyable and if you get the right outfit, you’ll not only feel better, but you’ll look really good too.
 So get your gear and get out there and kick fat to the curb!